 Suzanne began her martial arts training in Shorin-Ken Karate-do at the College of William and Mary in 1997; she received her Shodan rank in 2000.
 Suzanne achieved the rank of Godan, Renshi in her primary discipline of Karate-do from Hamada, Hanshi of Bushin-Kan Dojo USA.
 She also holds rank in Judo, Iaido, Kendo and classical Japanese Jiu-jitsu.
-She was the assistant instructor for the College of William and Mary Martial Arts Club from 1999-2001, and at the University of Virginia Recreational Sports Program from 2001-2006.Suzanne began her training in Gracie Jiu-jitsu in 2008 at Bushin Martial Arts Academy (Williamsburg) and achieved her blue belt in 2009.
-She attended the Gracie Academy Instructor Certification Program in July 2011, and January 2019 Suzanne was promoted to Brown belt by Ryron Gracie.
+She was the assistant instructor for the College of William and Mary Martial Arts Club from 1999-2001, and at the University of Virginia Recreational Sports Program from 2001-2006.Suzanne began her training in Gracie Jiu-jitsu in 2008 at Bushin Martial Arts Academy Williamsburg and achieved her blue belt in 2009.
+She received the Gracie Jiu-Jitsu Certified Instructor in July 2011 from the Gracie Academy, and January 2019 Suzanne was promoted to Brown belt by Ryron Gracie.
 She is also a Certified Personal Trainer (ACSM).
-Suzanne balances her training, instructor at the dojo, personal training sessions, holding a full-time chemistry teacher at the Chesapeake Bay Governor's School and being a loving Mother of 3 beautiful children.
+Suzanne balances her training, instructor at the dojo, personal training sessions, holding a full-time chemistry teacher at the Maggie L. Walker Governor's School and being a loving Mother of 3 beautiful children.